AntonC9018/uniCourse_dataStructuresAndAlgorithms/en/05a_programming_fundamentals/doc.md

 `constexpr` can also be used with functions to tell the compiler that they can be evaluated at compile time.
 `constexpr` functions can only call other `constexpr` functions.
-It's yet other rabbit hole, so I'll stop here.
+It's yet another rabbit hole, so I'll stop here.

 ### `const` methods